SherG/sherrieg/content/blog/hyundai-purge-valve-replaced-not-working/index.md

 I wasn't willing to keep throwing money at this situation, so I dove deeper into the internet.
 Among the many possibilities, I found a gem in an online forum that rang true.
 A guy said he'd replaced his purge valve twice and the problem recurred.
 Then he tested it with a multimeter and found the electrical resistance of the valve was 20 ohms and it was non-OEM.
 After replacing it with a genuine Hyundai purge valve, resistance was 30 ohms and everything worked perfectly.

 I bought a genuine Hyundai purge valve from Amazon for less that $25 and asked Garage #2 to intall it.
 Fixed it perfectly.
+(The mechanic did not charge me for replacing the second or third purge valve.)

 <strong>Moral of the story: The incorrect resistance of a non-Hyundai purge valve will trigger an evap control circuit error.
 So if your mechanic is installing a purge valve, make sure it's OEM.</strong>